cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 ISPmanager 5 has native support for CloudLinux.
 To deploy CloudLinux on a server with ISPmanager 5, you would need to purchase CloudLinux license directly from ISPSystems and follow ISPmanager's deployment guide.

+After the end of conversion from CentOS 7.x to CloudLinux 7 cldeploy converts CloudLinux 7 to CloudLinux 7 Hybrid which has a newer kernel if a machine has new hardware:

+* AMD processors with from the follow cpu families:
+    * Zen / Zen+ / Zen 2
+    * Hygon Dhyana
+    * Zen 3

 See also [advanced options for cldeploy](/command-line_tools/#cldeploy)

 :::tip Note